seleniumbase/SeleniumBase/help_docs/chinese.md

 --edge  # (Shortcut for "--browser=edge".)
 --firefox  # (Shortcut for "--browser=firefox".)
 --safari  # (Shortcut for "--browser=safari".)
---cap-file=FILE  # (The web browser's desired capabilities to use.)
---cap-string=STRING  # (The web browser's desired capabilities to use.)
 --settings-file=FILE  # (Override default SeleniumBase settings.)
 --env=ENV  # (Set the test env.
 Access with "self.env" in tests.)
 --account=STR  # (Set account.
 Access with "self.account" in tests.)